top of page

 Dr. McKibben served as Director of the Seaside History Project from 2005-2012.
 Her second book, Racial Beachhead: Diversity and Democracy in a Military Town (Stanford University Press, 2012) showed how federal investment and diversity of personnel stationed at nearby Fort Ord transformed a small community, Seaside, into an important center of civil rights activism in California.

 From 2016-2021 Dr. McKibben served as director of the Salinas History Project.
 She published her third book SALINAS: A History of Race and Resilience in an Agricultural City (Stanford University Press) in 2022.
-She tells the story of "the Salad Bowl of the World" as a complex story of community-building in a multiracial, multiethnic city where diversity has been a cornerstone of civic identity.
-Dr. McKibben's scholarship is based on extensive original research, including oral histories and never-before-seen archives of local business groups, tracing Salinas's ever-changing demographics and the challenges and triumphs of Chinese, Japanese, Filipino, and Mexican immigrants, as well as Depression-era Dust Bowl migrants and white ethnic Europeans.
-McKibben takes us from Salinas's nineteenth-century beginnings as the economic engine of California's Central Coast up through the disproportionate impact of Covid-19 on communities of color today, especially farmworkers who already live on the margins.
+She portrayed "the Salad Bowl of the World" as a complex story of community-building in a multiracial, multiethnic city where diversity has been a cornerstone of civic identity.
+Dr. McKibben's scholarship was based on extensive original research, including oral histories and never-before-seen archives of local business groups, tracing Salinas's ever-changing demographics and the challenges and triumphs of Chinese, Japanese, Filipino, and Mexican immigrants, as well as Depression-era Dust Bowl migrants and white ethnic Europeans.
+McKibben takes us from Salinas's nineteenth-century beginnings as the economic engine of California's Central Coast up through the disproportionate impact of Covid-19.
+Today, Salinas has made a resurgence thanks to the vibrant entrepreneurial spirit of its growing Latino community.

-She is currently engaged in a new book project: Water Politics in an Age of Drought on the Central Coast of California, which is part of a larger project at Stanford's Bill Lane Center on Environment and the West .
+She is currently engaged in a new project on the politics over water affordability, availability, and contamination on the Central Coast of California, which is part of the larger research at Stanford's Bill Lane Center on Environment and the West.

 BOOKS